August: tips for swimming

 It’s important to remember to stay safe when swimming outdoors, never dive head first into water unless the depth is known.
 And, when swimming in lakes or oceans be aware of any natural hazards such as tides and rapids, never swim alone and keep a very close eye on children in or around water.

 The PABC created the Physio-4 to share the expertise of its members with fellow British Columbians.
-“Each month, on our website (movingforlife.ca), we provide 4 tips for a specific activity or health issue to help keep British Columbians moving for life,” says Singh.
+“Each month, on our website (movingforlife.ca), we provide 4 tips for a specific activity or health issue relating to that month to help keep British Columbians moving for life,” says Tunnacliffe.
 “We want British Columbians to know that if they are injured or in pain, a physiotherapist can help.
 After all, we are the healthcare professionals physicians recommend most,” she states.